erhathaway/kinetic-components/README.md

 Kinetic components helps you animate a single React component and orchestrate animations amongst a collection of React components.

-Use any animation library you like - including raw CSS!
+Use CSS animations or any JS animation library you like!

 # Examples